opensearch-project/data-prepper/data-prepper-plugins/http-source/README.md

     - http:
 ```

+### Response status

+* `200`: the request data has been successfully written into the buffer.
+* `400`: the request data is either in mal-format or unsupported codec.
+* `413`: the request data size is larger than the configured capacity.
+* `415`: the request fails to be written into the buffer within the timeout.
+* `429`: the request has been rejected due to the HTTP source executor being in full capacity.

 ## Configurations

 * port(Optional) => An `int` between 0 and 65535 represents the port source is running on.
 Default is ```2021```.